-- 8. Between October 2006 and December 2008, a significant cash flow policy was adopted for this composite.
-A significant cash flow is defined as a single flow of cash or securities of more than 25% of the portfolio's market value at prior month end.
-Accounts with significant cash flows are excluded from the composite for a grace period, defined as the month during which the flow occurred.
-Additional information regarding significant cash flow policies are available upon request. - 9.
-Gross-of-fees performance returns are presented before management fees but after all trading commissions, and gross of foreign withholding taxes (if applicable).
-Net-of-fee performance returns reflect the deduction of actual management fees and all trading commissions.
-Other expenses can reduce returns to investors.
-Prior to 2011, net performance is based on a model fee using the highest fee in effect.
-Actual fees may vary, depending on, among other things, the applicable fee schedule and portfolio size.
-The highest applicable fee schedule is as follows: 0.60% on the first \$25 million; 0.50% on the next \$25 million; 0.45% on the next \$50 million; and 0.40% on the blance over \$100 million.
-Further information regarding investment advisory fees is described in Part II A of the firm's form ADV.
-Actual fees paid by accounts in the composite may differ from the current fee schedule. - The three-year annualized ex-post standard deviation measures the variability of the composite (using gross returns) and the benchmark for the 36-month period ended on December 31. - 11.
-Valuations and performance returns are computed and stated in U.S. Dollars.
-All returns reflect the reinvestment of income and other earnings. - 12.
-A complete list of composite descriptions, policies for valuing portfolios, calculating performance, and preparing compliant presentations are available upon request. - 13.
-Past performance does not indicate future results. - 14.
-This piece is provided for informational purposes only and should not be construed as a research report, a recommendation or suggestion to engage in or refrain from a particular course of action or to make or hold a particular investment or pursue a particular investment strategy, including whether or not to buy, sell or hold any of the securities mentioned, including any mutual fund managed by Brown Advisory
+- 8. The three-year annualized ex-post standard deviation measures the variability of the composite (using gross returns) and the benchmark for the 36-month period ended on December 31. - Valuations and performance returns are computed and stated in U.S. Dollars.
+All returns reflect the reinvestment of income and other earnings. - A complete list of composite descriptions, policies for valuing portfolios, calculating performance, and preparing compliant presentations are available upon request. - Past performance does not indicate future results. - 2.
+This piece is provided for informational purposes only and should not be construed as a research report, a recommendation or suggestion to engage in or refrain from a particular course of action or to make or hold a particular investment or pursue a particular investment strategy, including whether or not to buy, sell or hold any of the securities mentioned, including any mutual fund managed by Brown Advisory.